Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/valueStores-contact-set.md

             {{header.authorization}}

+    + Attributes
+        + contactId (string, required) - The contactId to set as the Contact owning the Value Store.

+    + Body

+            {
+                "contactId": "unique-id-123"
+            }

 + Parameter
-    + valueStoreId (string) - the valueStoreId of the Value Store to get the Customer of.
+    + valueStoreId (string) - the valueStoreId of the Value Store to set the Contact of.

 + Response 200 (application/json)
-    + Attributes (Customer)
+    + Attributes (Contact)

     + Body

             {
-                "customerId": "unique-id-123",
+                "contactId": "unique-id-123",
                 "firstName": "Jeffrey",
                 "lastName": "Lebowski",
                 "email": "thedude@example.com",